Node.js SDK

 console.log("Generated key with key ID:", keyID);

-// Step 2: Generate five pre-signatures
+// Step 2: Generate partial signatures

 // The message hash to sign